Soft Chocolate Swiss Roll Cake (No Cracks!)

 Chocolate Swiss Roll

-• To a medium sized mixing bowl, sieve together the flour, cocoa powder, baking powder and salt.
-Add the instant coffee powder and whisk to combine.
+• Combine dry ingredients – To a medium sized mixing bowl, sieve together the flour, cocoa powder, baking powder salt and instant coffee powder and whisk to combine.
 Set aside.

-• To a separate large mixing bowl, add the egg whites and beat on medium speed using an electric hand mixer until you reach soft peaks, about 1 minute.
-Begin slowly adding 1/3 cup (70g) of the caster sugar, about 1 tbsp at a time, while the mixer is on high speed.
+• Whip meringue – To a separate large mixing bowl, add the egg whites and beat on medium speed using an electric hand mixer until you reach soft peaks, about 1 minute.
+Begin slowly adding half (70g) of the caster sugar, about 1 tbsp at a time, while the mixer is on high speed.
 The mixture will thicken and become glossy.
 Continue beating for 2-3 minutes.
 Set aside.

-• Sift the dry ingredients for a second time over the egg mixture.
+• Add dry ingredients – Sift the dry ingredients for a second time over the egg mixture.
 Gently fold through until well combined.
 Lastly, drizzle the melted and cooled butter over the cake batter and fold through until you can see no streams of shiny butter.
 This batter is very light.

 Chantilly Cream